k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 * `Fabric-lib-publish` – for publishing to the K2exchange store/registry.

-  > This action requires a token that is provided for users in the K2exchange portal.
+  > This command requires a token that is provided for users in the K2exchange portal.
 Contact the K2view team for more information and options.

 * `Fabric-lib-package` – creates a **VSIX** file, which can be imported to the Web Studio.